1990–91 Boston Celtics season: Regular season

 During the NBA All-Star weekend at the Charlotte Coliseum in Charlotte, North Carolina, Bird, McHale and Parish were all selected for the 1991 NBA All-Star Game, as members of the Eastern Conference All-Star team, while Ford was selected to coach the Eastern Conference, although Bird did not participate due to injury; it was the final All-Star appearance for both McHale and Parish.
 Meanwhile, Brown won the NBA Slam Dunk Contest.

-Bird also finished tied in ninth place in Most Valuable Player voting, while McHale finished in third place in Sixth Man of the Year voting, Gamble finished in second place in Most Improved Player voting, and Ford finished in third place in Coach of the Year voting.
+Bird finished tied in ninth place in Most Valuable Player voting, while Parish finished in 14th place, and McHale finished tied in 19th place; McHale also finished in third place in Sixth Man of the Year voting, while Gamble finished in second place in Most Improved Player voting, behind Scott Skiles of the Orlando Magic, Brown finished in fourth place in Rookie of the Year voting, and Ford finished in third place in Coach of the Year voting.